Svelte is a tool to help developers build lightweight, reactive user interfaces using highly optimized Javascript.

 Glossary

-• REPL is a cute playground for seeing how Svelte code gets translated into Javascript, but it's not a true-to-real-life Svelte development experience.
+Rollupis a module bundler Svelte-traditional uses as its build tool.
+It's similar to Webpack.REPLis a cute playground for seeing how Svelte code gets translated into Javascript, but it's not a true-to-real-life Svelte development experience.npxis a way to work with the node module without installing it.
+Requires Node v8.0+.

-• degit helps you make copies of repositories faster, without downloading all the git history.
+degithelps you make copies of repositories faster, without downloading all thegithistory.

 Resources